CloseClose

 Drink Tea

 Tea contains antioxidants that will help fight off infection.
 The tannins found in tea help strengthen your immune system.
 Instead of using sugar to sweeten your tea, try adding a little bit of honey.
 Honey contains natural antibacterial properties to help fight infection and reduce inflammation.
-There are a number of herbal teas, including green tea, peppermint tea, raspberry tea, chamomile tea, and clove tea, that offers anti-inflammatory properties and pain relieving capabilities.
-Chamomile tea also acts as a natural lubricant that can help with a hoarse voice.
-Finally, peppermint tea naturally numbs irritated tissues, providing pain relief for your sore throat.
+Several herbal teas offer anti-inflammatory properties and pain-relieving capabilities, including green tea, peppermint tea, raspberry tea, chamomile tea, and clove tea.
+Chamomile tea also acts as a natural lubricant to help with a hoarse voice.
+Finally, peppermint tea naturally numbs irritated tissues, relieving your sore throat.

 Chicken Soup for Your Throat

-Chicken soup has been used for years to help relieve the symptoms of a common cold.
-Researchers believe that the sodium in the chicken broth can help fight off infection, while the heat in the soup helps soothe discomfort and inflammation.
-Chicken contains an amino acid called cysteine, which can help thin mucus secretions and make it easier to swallow.
-Furthermore, chicken soup helps keep you hydrated, which can be difficult when it hurts to swallow.
+Chicken soup has been used for years to relieve common cold symptoms.
+Researchers believe the sodium in chicken broth can help fight infection, while the heat soothes discomfort and inflammation.
+Chicken contains an amino acid called cysteine, which can help thin mucus secretions and make swallowing easier.
+Furthermore, chicken soup helps keep you hydrated, which can be difficult when swallowing hurts.

 Anti-inflammatory Medications

-Did you know that an anti-inflammatory, such as ibuprofen or naproxen can help relieve your sore throat?
-These nonsteroidal anti-inflammatory drugs (NSAIDs) work by reducing swelling and providing pain relief.
-Additionally, if your discomfort is caused by an infection and you are running a fever, anti-inflammatory medications can help reduce your fever.
+Did you know that anti-inflammatory drugs, such as ibuprofen or naproxen, can help relieve a sore throat?
+These nonsteroidal anti-inflammatory drugs (NSAIDs) reduce swelling and provide pain relief.
+Additionally, if an infection causes discomfort and you are running a fever, anti-inflammatory medications can help reduce your fever.

 Cough Drops

-If your pain is caused by an incessant cough, you will need to choose a cough syrup, cough drop, or lozenge that contains menthol to help calm your cough and relieve your pain.
-Additionally, sucking on a cough drop that contains a numbing ingredient like benzocaine can help relieve discomfort.
+If an incessant cough causes your pain, you must choose a cough syrup, cough drop, or lozenge that contains menthol to help calm your cough and relieve your pain.
+Additionally, sucking on a cough drop that contains a numbing ingredient like benzocaine can help ease discomfort.
 Benzocaine works by causing your nerve receptors to be unable to register pain sensations.
 If you do not have a cough drop handy, grab a piece of hard candy and suck on it.
 Either of these will help increase saliva production, which can help keep irritated tissues moisturized.

 Ways To Soothe A Sore Throat